bohap/football-manager/README.md

 ### To be implemented:
 ---
-- [x] User authentication sing JWT tokens
+- [x] User authentication using JWT tokens
 - [x] Loading teams, positions and players data and saving it into local SQLite database on first launch
 - [x] Listing latest lineups
 - [x] Displaying linup likes